Kirk-Brown/portfolio/README.md

 [Source Data](https://ucimtbworldseries.com/results/event/araxa/2024)

 In this process, I Extract data from a PDF using Microsoft Power Query’s extract from PDF function.
 Then, I Transform the data into a more readable and usable format using a series of data manipulation techniques.
-After that, I load the data into Tableau and visualize the data in two different charts, a line chart “race”, and the overall time differences in seconds from the winner.
+After that, I Load the data into Tableau and visualize the data in two different charts; a line chart “race”, and the overall time differences in seconds from the winner.
 This process can be duplicated to analyze the 60 different Cross-Country Olympic and Cross-Country Short-Track race analysis files generated in the past two years.

 1. Download PDF
 ![](/assets/img/Picture1.png)